LillyLove888/OpenHands-Backend/README.md

 # 💕 Personal OpenHands Backend

 A powerful AI agent backend made for you and your girlfriend!
-OpenRouter-only, no Google Cloud, simple authentication, and optimized for Hugging Face Spaces.
+Uses **Claude 3.5 Sonnet** via OpenRouter for the best conversation quality.
+No Google Cloud, simple authentication, and optimized for Hugging Face Spaces.

 ## 🚀 Quick Start